rbertolusso/intubate/README.md

 My goal is to make `intubate` each time more robust by addressing the peculiarities of newly discovered failing functions.

-However, for the time being, I will consider *bugs* only cases where the *interfaces provided with* `intubate` *fail*.
+However, for the time being, I will consider as *bugs* only cases where the *interfaces provided with* `intubate` *fail*.
-Cases of failing *user defined interfaces* or when using `ntbt` to call functions directly that do not have interfaces provided with `intubate`, will be considered *feature requests* and not bugs (and I will greatly appreciate, if you have some coding skills and can follow my code, if you could provide the proposed *solution* together with the request).
+Cases of failing *user defined interfaces* or when using `ntbt` to call functions directly that do not have interfaces provided with released versions of `intubate`, will be considered *feature requests* and not bugs (and I will greatly appreciate, if you have some coding skills and can follow my code, if you could provide the proposed *solution*, that *cannot break anything else*, together with the request).

 #### Experimental features, not for general or production use
 `intubate` includes two experimental features: **intubOrders**, and **intuBags**.